bbc/genie-starter-pack/docs/getting-started.md

 To build your game using Webpack, use `npm run build`.

-`npm run build-watch` runs the compiler and creates a bundle.
+`npm run build:watch` runs the compiler and creates a bundle.
 This means you can view index.html in a browser without having to run a webserver.
 Changes to the source will trigger a rebuild.

 ## ES6 Modules